milanaryal/milanaryal.github.io/_posts/2015/2015-02-04-making-external-links-open-in-a-new-browser-tab.md

 ---

-## Open all the links in a new browser tab
+## Open all links in a new browser tab

-If you want open you all links in a new browser tab/window then use the following procedure:
+If you want open you all links in a new browser tab/window then use these procedure.

 ### Using jQuery to open all links in a new browser tab

 In case if you like to make open all the links (including external and internal) in a new tab/window:

-#### Technique I
+#### Technique A1

 {% highlight javascript %}
 $(document).ready(function() {